jellyfin/jellyfin-apiclient-python/README.md

 asyncio.run(query())
 ```

-See the usage guide at ``docs/source/manual/new_openapi_client_docs.rst`` for
+See the usage guide at `docs/source/manual/new_openapi_client_docs.rst` for
-more details on introspection, token-only mode, and using the generated client
-directly.
+more details.

 ## Running the tests